jjorissen52/bullhorn_interface/README.md

 DB_PASSWORD = password
 ```

 If this file lives in your working directory you are good to go.
 If not, you will need to set an environment variable to the full path of this file.
+Note that you can leave each of these lines blank if you are not comfortable storing items in plaintext, but none of the test will pass if vital items are left blank.
+See [here](#no_plaintext) about how to use the interface without storing credentials in plain text.

 #### Linux